-pH: This branch accesses the pH compensation settings and pH electrode calibration.
+- Low Alarm: Adjust the low pH alarm trip-point (in pH). - High Alarm: Adjust the high pH alarm trip-point (in pH). - Comp Mode (pH Compensation Mode): Choose your pH compensation method by pressing the (+) key until the desired pH compensation method is displayed.

+Your choices of pH compensation are:

-- pH Compensation Mode: Choose your pH compensation method by pressing the plus key until the desired pH compensation method is displayed.
-Your choices of pH compensation are: - None: In this mode, the analyzer will assume the pH of the sample water is either stable or has been buffered low enough such that dissociation is not a concern.
+- AUTO: In this mode, the pH value of the sample water is monitored using a pH electrode (available through Hydro Instruments) and compensation is performed automatically in the controller's software. - MANUAL: In this mode, the pH value of the sample water can be entered and will remain fixed unless changed. - MONITOR: In this mode, the sample water pH will be continuously monitored by the pH electrode but it will have no effect on the residual reading. - NONE: In this mode, the analyzer will assume the pH of the sample water is either stable or has been buffered low enough such that dissociation is not a concern.
 Note that in this mode, the pH value is not displayed on the main operations mode screen.
-If this mode is chosen, no pH electrode is needed. - Auto: In this mode, the pH value of the sample water is monitored using a pH electrode (available through Hydro Instruments) and compensation is performed automatically in the controller's software. - Manual: In this mode, the pH value of the sample water can be entered and will remain fixed unless changed. - Monitor: In this mode, the sample water pH will be continuously monitored by the pH electrode but it will have no effect on the residual reading.
+If this mode is chosen, no pH electrode is needed.